dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/athena.md

 ### 2. Setup bucket storage and athena credentials

-To edit the `dlt` credentials file with your secret info, open `.dlt/secrets.toml`, which looks like this:
+To edit the `dlt` credentials file with your secret info, open `.dlt/secrets.toml`.
+You will need to provide a `bucket_url` which holds the uploaded parquetfiles, a `query_result_bucket` which athena uses to write query results too, and credentials that have write and read access to these two buckets as well as the full athena access aws role.

+The toml file looks like this:

 ```toml
 [destination.filesystem]